 SMS is straight to the point.
 Each message only has 160 characters, which means it takes most people less than a few seconds to read.
 SMS also doesn’t require Wi-fi or mobile data connection, unlike other popular chat applications like Facebook Messenger and WhatsApp.

 Try to only go over 160 characters if you need to otherwise your content will be split into multiple text messages for your recipients.
 For help figuring out how long your message should be, try out our SMS Character Counter tool for reference.

 Make sure your text messages are clear, personal, relevant, and have a clear call-to-action.
 If your offer is good enough, your customers will take action, and it will help boost your bottom line.

-We suggest you take the time you save to optimise your copy, thus providing your users with a better customer experience.
+We suggest you take the time you save to optimise your copy.
+You can take a look at our SMS templates for inspiration.

 High Engagement Rate

 When you receive an SMS message to your mobile device, you get a direct notification that will only go away once addressed.
 SMS is one of the best ways to communicate with your customers with a 98% open rate, and 90% of recipients opening them within 3 minutes of receiving.